Great Backyard Bird Count

 How to Participate

 - Choose your location.
 You can count birds from anywhere!
-Remember to reserve your tickets in advance if you would like to count at the Garden.
+You can reserve your tickets in advance or purchase tickets upon arrival if you would like to count at the Garden.

 - Observe birds for at least 15 minutes.
 You should count birds for a minimum of 15 minutes in one location.
 Keep track of the kinds of birds you see and how long you watched.